linode/docs/docs/platform/object-storage/how-to-use-object-storage/index.md

 The Cloud Manager provides a web interface for creating buckets.
 To create a bucket:

-1. If you have not already, log in the [Linode Cloud Manager](https://cloud.linode.com).
+1. If you have not already, log into the [Linode Cloud Manager](https://cloud.linode.com).

 1. Click on the **Object Storage** link in the sidebar, and then click on **Add a Bucket**.